OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 As the question was rephrased, I found myself teleported to my adolescent self, peaking outside my window flying over a city.
 Looking down at the buildings between the cumulus summer clouds.
 My yet to develop mind could barely comprehend the concept of what I was experiencing, but the rush of emotions and the muted excitement were etched into my psyche like a thought marker.
 I knew I was taken.

 I remember my father abruptly woke me up before landing, He tempted me to look out the window, and my passion for flight was born.
 A perspective like no other, omnipotent yet humbled by my fear.

 It was my mother who introduced me to the romance of flight.
-Partly to the elegance of a generation passed, and another "at least back then" to the glamour of a 5-star posh ambiance.
+Partly to the elegance of a generation passed, and another "at least back then" to the glamour of a 5-star ambiance.

 From airport lounges to the flight crew's hospitality, it felt incredible just to experience; even the utensils felt rich.
-You can keep your “sky chefs” and microwave tea, I'm proud to have witnessed that era, even if it is a romanticized version of the truth, flying was an event.
+You can keep your “sky chefs” and microwave tea, I'm proud to have witnessed that era, even if it is a romanticized version of the truth, flying back then was an event.